bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 }
 ```

 What should variable `got` be?
-In other words, how do we access the results of our function?
+In other words, how do we _want to_ access the results of our function?
+We are the designers in TDD, remember.

 Our first design choice is to have a function called `amOrPm()` that returns the string "AM" or "PM".